 First, let’s get your Content moderation module enabled.
 Content moderation module ships with Drupal core, but is disabled by default.
 You will need to manually enable the module to start working with it.

-To enable the module, go to Extent -> Content Moderation module and Click on Install.
+To enable the module, go to Extend -> Content Moderation module and Click on Install.

 Once the module has been enabled,